Written by: Natalia Brown

 Fast forward a couple of years, the United Nations Environmental Programme inspired a strong surge in public attention through the proposal of a Global Green New Deal in 2009.
-The published report outlined domestic and international policy actions projected to advance economic recovery; contribute to poverty eradication; and reduce carbon emissions and ecosystem degradation.
+The published report outlined domestic and international policy actions intended to advance economic recovery, contribute to poverty eradication, and reduce carbon emissions and ecosystem degradation.

 The proposed national mobilization represents a historic opportunity for the United States to emerge as a leader in global climate action.
-Building smart power grids, establishing regulations for existing and newly erected buildings to be upgraded for maximum energy and water efficiency, investing in sustainable agriculture, implementing mechanisms for eradication of atmospheric pollution and hazardous waste as well as the abatement of industrial greenhouse gas emissions would tremendously reduce our national carbon footprint and set an exemplary precedent for other countries to replicate.
+Building smart power grids, establishing regulations for existing and newly erected buildings to be upgraded for maximum energy and water efficiency, investing in sustainable agriculture, implementing mechanisms for eradication of atmospheric pollution and hazardous waste as well as the abatement of industrial greenhouse gas emissions would set an strong precedent for other countries to draw lessons from.

-In the context of social justice and economic prosperity, the initiatives executed by such a mobilization effort would combat the historic oppression of “frontline and vulnerable communities” by increasing nation-wide access to family-sustaining job opportunities, higher education, high-quality health care, and affordable housing for all Americans.
+The initiatives included in this mobilization are intended to combat the historic oppression of frontline and vulnerable communities by increasing nation-wide access to family-sustaining jobs, higher education, high-quality health care, and affordable housing for all Americans.

-Additional studies indicate that the development of renewable power generation and storage capacity infrastructure can significantly contribute to socioeconomic welfare, through job creation, in the long-run.
+Additional studies indicate that the development of renewable power generation and storage capacity infrastructure can significantly contribute to socioeconomic welfare through job creation.
 This comprehensive analysis suggests that job losses in the fossil fuel industry and nuclear power sectors would be “more than outweighed by the job creation in renewable power generation and storage sectors; … contributing to around 80% of the jobs created by 2050.”

-Despite the unfavorable political climate, there is a great deal of targeted ambition and public support surrounding the Green New Deal today.
-Generating the results supported by this resolution will require unprecedented policy engineering and objective bipartisan collaboration.
+Despite the unfavorable political climate, there is a great deal of public support surrounding the Green New Deal today.
+Generating the results supported by this resolution will require unprecedented policy engineering and bipartisan collaboration.
 As individuals, there are several ways we can engage in advancing this critical process.

 - Read the 14-page Green New Deal resolution!
-This is the most objective way to avoid the bias of media misinformation in developing your understanding of the vision and goals outlined.
+This is the best way avoid the bias of media misinformation and develop your own understanding of the vision and goals outlined.

-- Listen to co-author and champion of the Green New Deal, Representative Alexandria Ocasio-Cortez, breakdown her motives in drafting the Green New Deal and vision of mobilizing the American economy to solve the contemporary issues of climate change and socioeconomic injustice on this episode of “All In with Chris Hayes” on MSNBC.
+- Listen to co-author Representative Alexandria Ocasio-Cortez breakdown her motives for drafting the Green New Deal and vision of mobilizing the American economy to solve the contemporary issues of climate change and socioeconomic injustice on this episode of “All In with Chris Hayes” on MSNBC.

 START THE CONVERSATION

 - Even though most of the general public is aware of the threats of the climate crisis, we don’t frequently discuss environmental policy solutions.
 This is a huge missed opportunity!
-We need everyone’s unique insights to contribute to making global climate action as effective and beneficial [for us and our planet] as possible.
+We need everyone’s unique insights to contribute to making global climate action effective and beneficial for all people and places.

 - Watch this episode of One Small Step by NowThis News featuring Katharine Wilkinson, the senior writer of Project Drawdown.
-This book has been called “the most comprehensive plan to ever reverse global warming;” check out some of the eye-opening solutions in the book or on their website!
+This book has been called “the most comprehensive plan to ever reverse global warming.”
+You can also check out some of the eye-opening solutions in the book or on their website!

 ORGANIZE IN YOUR COMMUNITY

-- In fact, local coalitions in California, Illinois, and Pittsburg are already generating tangible results in the advance of state-level Green New Deal policies; learn more here.
+- Local coalitions in California, Illinois, and Pittsburgh are already seeing positive results from state-level Green New Deal policies!
+Learn more here.

 CAST YOUR VOTE

-- Before you hit the polls for the 2020 election cycle; register to vote or check your voter registration status here.
+- Before you hit the polls for the 2020 election cycle, check your registration status here.

-- Find out what issues and candidates will show up on your ballot in advance.
-With some simple research using online tools like Ballotpedia or Vote411, you can prepare for a more transparent, confident voting experience.
+- Find out what bills and candidates will show up on your ballot in advance.
+With some simple research using online tools like Ballotpedia or Vote411, you can prepare for a more streamlined voting experience.